kcoats4024/Facial-Detection-and-Recognition/README.md

 - Choose a face image for recognition.
 Ensure the face is listed among recognizable names (click "Show Recognizable Names" to view the list).
 - After selecting "Open", the cropped facial region from the image is displayed.

-Original:
+Original Image:
 ![Original Image](https://github.com/kcoats4024/Facial-Detection-and-Recognition/assets/112397460/0d02466e-e798-4ddc-bc29-0c9fd0fe1241)

-Cropped to face:
+Cropped Facial Region:

 ![Image Cropped to Face on GUI](https://github.com/kcoats4024/Facial-Detection-and-Recognition/assets/112397460/ea7c5e02-a108-41be-a285-0ac9c0278996)

 - Now the Face is ready to be evaluated via the "Evaluate" button

 ### Evaluate Button:
-- Upon clicking, the image is ran through the model and a prediction of the name of the face along with the confidence score is displayed:
+- Click to process the cropped image through the model.
+- The model predicts the face's identity and displays it alongside a confidence score.
 ![GUI with prediction and confidence score](https://github.com/kcoats4024/Facial-Detection-and-Recognition/assets/112397460/5dc193a2-f71a-4037-b601-60084f101fa5)
-- Now the evaluation is ready to be confirmed via the "Confirm" button

 ### Confirm Button:
-- Upon clicking (confirming the prediction is correct), the image will be filed into the corresponding person's folder, which has already been automatically created for all recognizable faces.
-All of these folders are in folder "target_folders"
+- Click to confirm the model's prediction.
+- The image is then saved into the respective individual's folder.
+(All recognizable faces have automatically generated folders under "target_folders").

 ![GUI with path to image with file application showing image in correct folder and all faces' folders created](https://github.com/kcoats4024/Facial-Detection-and-Recognition/assets/112397460/a1b82b82-3feb-40f7-8b01-9cf2a0af1d1f)

 ### Show Recognizable Names Button:
-- Upon clicking, a list of all all recognizable faces by the model will be displayed
+- Click to view a list of all faces that the model can recognize.
 ![image](https://github.com/kcoats4024/Facial-Detection-and-Recognition/assets/112397460/b48d44dc-c7eb-4289-84d7-560aa9a4a270)